How stolen vehicle trends can impact your auto insurance

 To ensure you’ll be financially compensated in the event your vehicle is stolen, you’ll need one of the following three coverages:

-Comprehensive – Typically the most popular option among the three, comprehensive insurance protects you against risks that aren’t collision-related.
+Comprehensive – Typically the most popular option among the three, comprehensive car insurance protects you against risks that aren’t collision-related.
 So if your car is stolen, vandalized, or damaged from harsh weather, it has you covered.

 All perils – You can think of all perils coverage as a bundled package of both comprehensive and collision insurance.
 Plus, you’ll also be protected in the event a household member, repair technician, or employee steals your car (which comprehensive insurance doesn’t cover).

-Replacement car insurance is similar to gap insurance, but it is typically sold by insurers in the form of a waiver.
+Limited depreciation deduction - Replacement car insurance is similar to gap insurance, but it is typically sold by insurers in the form of a waiver.
 By adding the limited depreciation deduction endorsement (OPCF43, QEF43, SEF43), you can prevent your insurer from reducing your stolen vehicle payout to the depreciated value of your car.

 How do stolen vehicle trends increase car insurance rates?